wombleton/gitlaw-nz/acts/M/Members of Parliament (Remuneration and Services) Act 2013.md

 ##### 4 Rebates for travel on rail, road, and ferry services in New Zealand

-*   (1) A former member is entitled to a rebate on the following scheduled travel services within New Zealand in accordance with the same rules and limitations as set out in clauses 1 and 2 in respect of scheduled air services:
+*   (1) A former member is entitled to a rebate on the following scheduled travel services within New Zealand in accordance with the same rules and limitations as set out in [clauses 1][154] and [2][152] in respect of scheduled air services:

     *   (a) rail travel; and